Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/web/customization.md

 * English (en)
 * Japanese (ja)

-If you need support for locales other than the ones mentioned above, please contact the Hyperswitch team.
+If you need support for locales other than the ones mentioned above, please contact the PaySwitcher team.
 Now you can test the payments on your app and go-live!

 ## 5. Confirm Button